rackerlabs/support-how-to/content/exchange/change-a-mailbox-password-for-microsoft-exchange.md

 2. In the **Microsoft Exchange** section, click **Mailboxes**.

-3. In the mailbox list, find the mailbox you want to updated and click the dropdown arrow by the  **Manage** button.
+3. In the mailbox list, find the mailbox you want to update and click the dropdown arrow by the  **Manage** button.

-4. Within **Change Password** pop-up, enter the following information:
+4. Within the **Change Password** pop-up, enter the following information:

    - **Password:** Enter a new password.
    - **Confirm:** Enter the new password again.